 During the month of December, Farm Bureau Insurance agents and local offices collaborate with the South Carolina state office to make Farm Bureau Cares donations to charitable organizations and families across South Carolina.

 Farm Bureau Cares was started in 2015 by Executive Vice President and CEO Bill Courtney, with the support of the South Carolina Farm Bureau Federation.
 Courtney pledged to the local offices that the insurance company would match up to $500 in donations made by each local office to assist an individual or family in need or a local charity over the holidays.
 Each local office decides how to best put their Farm Bureau Cares donation to work in their own community.
 With first-hand knowledge of personal situations and needs in their communities, agents and employees in the local offices have generously given to the program.

-Since its inception, nearly $150,000 has been distributed statewide through Farm Bureau Cares to charitable organizations and countless individuals.
+Since its inception, over $200,000 has been distributed statewide through Farm Bureau Cares to charitable organizations and countless individuals.